asmaa643/RouteIQ/README.md

 RouteIQ is our AI project.

-To run the code, download the files, commit and choose what to run:
+To run the code, download the files/Clone and choose what to run:

 --map='map file'